 Part time Pure Functional Programming zealot, Category Theory student, and blockchain neophyte.

-I work remotely on a globally-distributed team for eBay as part of the New Product Development organization, tasked with discovering and building products for the next generation of eBay users.
+I work remotely on a globally-distributed team for eBay pushing for open source at every turn and gardening all the things.
 I live in Montana with my wife and four kids.
 I’m an aspiring electronics tinkerer, musician, climber, mountain biker and cyclist, learner, avid listener of music, and maker of things.

 ¹ don’t take offense; “JScript” 3.0 in IE4 (based on ECMA-262) really does belong to the dark ages